Frequently Asked Questions

 When can I use the CRT?

-The northern Framingham portion (see map) is paved and completed, and is open for public use.
-The Natick portion is under construction as of 2019, with completion expected in the first half of 2021 (shhhh! maybe sooner!).
-For safety reasons, our portion of the trail will remain closed to the public during construction.
+The northern (Framingham) portion (see map) is paved and completed, and is open for public use, except for the southern terminus at Route 30 which is being reconstructed.
+For safety reasons, the entire portion of the trail within Natick will remain closed to the public during construction.
 You can watch the progress of the new bridges over Routes 9 and 30, in the meantime!